pterryt/rineWebsite/README.md

 ## Introduction

-This website is a proof of concept for a database visualizer web app written entirely in Javascript.
+This repository is a proof of concept for a database visualizer web app written entirely in Javascript.
 (React + Node.js)

 Current implementation includes: